Math 8307 - Algebraic Topology III

-The third quarter algebraic topology course, covering K-theory, bordism, and stable homotopy theory.
+The third semester algebraic topology course, covering spectral sequences, K-theory, bordism, and stable homotopy theory.

-The third quarter algebraic topology course, covering K-theory, bordism, and stable homotopy theory.
+The third semester algebraic topology course, covering spectral sequences, K-theory, bordism, and stable homotopy theory.

 Algebraic Topology II.
 This course covers cohomology, Poincare duality, homotopy groups, the Serre spectral sequence, and the basics of stable homotopy.
 Last updated: Fall 2017.

-This Fiat Lux course looks at the ubiquity of patterns and symmetry in art and nature.
+This Fiat Lux course looked at the ubiquity of patterns and symmetry in art and nature.

 This course introduces the foundations of point-set topology.
 Course materials can be found at the course website.